Calculates your SNAP benefit

 Goldendale: Goldendale Food Bank,104 Simcoe Drive M/T 10 PM - 1 PM Thursday 4 PM - 7 PM

 Hood River Shelter Services provides a warm and safe place for those without homes to sleep uninterrupted during winter nights in the Gorge, along with a warm and healthy dinner, breakfast, access to clean clothes, medical care, and other services.
-317 State Street, Hood River.
-November to March; 6pm to 7am, 7 days a week.
+In 2020, shelter units are at the Hood River Valley Christian Church at 975 Indian Creek Rd in Hood River.
+November to March; 6pm to 8am, 7 days a week.

 Also known as Oregon Lifeline: This program provides a monthly discount on home phone or broadband service, or free wireless minutes with select cellular providers to qualifying low-income Oregonian’s.
 This benefit continues for as long as you qualify.
 A person can qualify either by program-based qualifications or income-based qualifications.

 The Oregon Low Income Home Energy Assistance Program (LIHEAP) is a federally funded program through the U.S. Department of Health and Human Services.
 LIHEAP is an assistance program designed to help low income households with home heating and cooling costs.

 The Hood River County Community ID is a form of local governmen-issued identification that is available and accessible to all who live in Hood River County.